equipez/baire/README_stbdev.md

-This is the stable repository of baire.
+This is a development repository of baire.